 Meniscus tears typically lead to swelling of the knee joint and pain.
-Sometimes a piece of the torn meniscus can become entrapped in the knee, making it difficult to straighten the knee or walk.
+Sometimes a piece of the torn meniscus can become lodged in the knee, making it difficult to straighten the knee or walk.
 This injury can occur in individuals of all ages.

 How are meniscus tears diagnosed?

 Diagnosis is generally made through a discussion with your doctor and a thorough examination.
 Most patients will need an MRI when a tear is suspected.
-X-rays are also taken in some patients with suspected meniscus tears to evaluate bone structure and to rule out other processes, such as arthritis.
+X-rays are also taken in some patients with suspected meniscus tears to evaluate bone structure and to rule out other conditions, such as arthritis.

 How are meniscus tears treated?